How much is your car worth?

 83.7 cubic feet

-Pressing a switch automatically lowers or raises the X7’s third row seats, to make changing between cargo and passengers easier.
+Pressing a switch automatically lowers or raises the X7’s second and third row seats, to make changing between cargo and passengers easier.
 The Highlander Hybrid doesn’t offer automatic folding seats.

 The X7’s standard towing capacity is much higher than the Highlander Hybrid’s (7500 vs. 3500 pounds).